-The likelihood of an event (probability) takes into account both the presence of the hazard and target and the integrity of the pathway and has been assessed based on the categories given in Table 12 below.
+The likelihood of an event (probability) takes into account both the presence of the hazard and target and the integrity of the pathway and has been assessed based on the categories given in Table 14.

-Table 12.
+Table 14.
 Probability of Risk Definition

-Definition Pollutant linkage may be present, and risk is almost certain to occur in long term, or there is evidence of harm to the receptor.
-Pollutant linkage may be present, and it is probable that the risk will occur over the long term.
-Pollutant linkage may be present, and there is a possibility of the risk occurring, although there is no certainty that it will do so.
-Pollutant linkage may be present, but the circumstances under which harm would occur are improbable.
+Category Definition High I kelihood Pollutant linkage may be present, and risk is almost certain to occur in long term, or there is evidence of harm to the receptor.
+Likely Pollutant linkage may be present, and it is probable that the risk will occur over the long term.
+Low I kelihood Pollutant linkage may be present, and there is a possibility of the risk occurring, although there is no certainty that it will do so.
+Unlikely Pollutant linkage may be present, but the circumstances under which harm would occur are improbable.